mrdoob/three.js/threejs/lessons/threejs-load-obj.md

 * Textures too large

-  Most 3D models are made for either architecture, movies and commericals, or games.
+  Most 3D models are made for either architecture, movies and commercials, or games.
 For architecture and movies no one really cares about the size of the textures since.
 For games people care because games have limited memory but most games run locally.
 Webpages though you want to load